INFO523-Fall25-101-201/final-project-ava-lasater/README.md

 #### Project Overview
 This project examines how tuition, financial aid indicators, and institutional characteristics relate to student retention and post-graduation earnings using the U.S. Department of Education’s College Scorecard dataset.
 The analysis focuses on bachelor’s-degree-granting institutions and investigates how structural, financial, and demographic factors contribute to long-term student outcomes.

 The study incorporates exploratory data analysis, linear regression, Ridge regression, logistic regression, random forest classification, feature selection techniques, and permutation importance.
-The goal is to describe broad institutional patterns—not to make causal claims—and provide insight into which variables are most strongly associated with institutional student success.
+The goal is to describe broad institutional patterns and provide insight into which variables are most strongly associated with institutional student success.

 #### Research Questions
 How do tuition and financial burden relate to student retention and post-graduation earnings?